jonathanvila/bulk-fix/README.md

 3. get the issues
 4. the grid will fill with only the issues that have CodeFix available
 5. we can open the selected issue in the SonarQube instance configured
-6. we can export those issues in the grid and the app will generate 2 files with a name using the params and the prefix set below
+6. we can export those issues in the grid and the app will generate 2 files with a name using the params and the prefix set
 7. these 2 files are a JSON and a CSV
 8. if we select an issue and click on Send to Sonarlint this will open the local instance of the IDE with the refactored issue